A financial model oriented toward a prudent, asset-based strategy that supports growth

 CFO

 Our financial model prioritizes operational efficiency to support steady and controlled growth, while keeping debt ratios under control.
-Now the leading logistics real estate company in France, ARGAN aims, for example, to bring its LTV down to 41.5% as early as 2025.
-Listed on the stock exchange since 2007, the company has delivered an exceptional track record, with a TSR (dividends reinvested) of over 13%, reflecting the lasting confidence of our investors and our ability to meet — and even exceed — our objectives year after year.
+Now the leading logistics real estate company in France, ARGAN aims, for example, to bring its LTV down around 40% as early as end of 2026.
+Listed on the stock exchange since 2007, the company has delivered an exceptional track record, with a TSR (dividends reinvested) of around 13%, reflecting the lasting confidence of our investors and our ability to meet — and even exceed — our objectives year after year.

-ARGAN’s strategy aims for continuous development over the 2025–2030 period, based on a combined approach of growth — through in-house development and acquisitions — and deleveraging, via selective arbitrage.
+ARGAN’s strategy aims for continuous development based on a combined approach of growth — through in-house development and acquisitions — and deleveraging, via selective one-off asset sales.
 The Company therefore aims to:

 A strong attention to risks